+How can endometriosis be prevented?
 Prevention of endometriosis is largely associated with lifestyle.
 Even though there is no way that you can completely prevent endometriosis, you might be able to bring down the chances of developing this condition or manage your symptoms.
 Here are some of the ways for endometriosis prevention.

-Lowering the levels of hormone Oestrogen
+Lowering the level of hormone Oestrogen

 Oestrogen helps in thickening the lining area of the uterus during your menstrual period.
 So it is important to regulate the level of Oestrogen.
 Before taking any medication, talk to your doctor about its pros and cons, and only then make a final decision.